 Price: If you find the appearance or durability of stainless steel appealing, hold onto your hat – a set of three meal prep containers typically costs between $20 and $40.

-Relatively new to the market, silicone meal prep containers have a unique collapsible design that allows for easy storage.
+Relatively new, silicone meal prep containers have a unique collapsible design that allows for easy storage.
 While this space-saving feature works well for home use, we don't recommend using these for meals on the go.

 Don't require much storage space